spatialnimbios/testcases/Applications/MinCDE/README.md

 3. minDt and EminDt are both on the membrane.

 GEOMETRY:
 Cylinder.
-In Huang et al, no mention of spherical caps.
+In Huang et al, They do not use spherical caps on the ends of the cylinder.

 R=0.5um